ESPN College Football

-ESPN College Football is the branding used for broadcasts of NCAA Division I FBS college football across The Walt Disney Company properties including ABC, ESPN, ESPN DTC, ESPN+, ESPN2, ESPN3, ESPNews, ESPN Classic, ACC Network, SEC Network, ESPN Deportes and ESPN Radio.
+ESPN College Football is the presentation used for broadcasts of NCAA college football games across The Walt Disney Company properties including ABC, ESPN, ESPN DTC, ESPN+, ESPN2, ESPNews, ESPN Classic, ACC Network, SEC Network, ESPN Deportes and ESPN Radio.
 ESPN College Football debuted on December 11, 1982.

 ESPN College Football consists of four to five games a week, with ESPN College Football Primetime, which airs at 7:30 on Thursdays.
-Saturday includes ESPN College Football Noon at 12:00 Saturday, a 3:30 or 4:30 game that is not shown on a weekly basis, and ESPN College Football Primetime on Saturday.
+Saturday include 12:00 game, a 3:30 or 4:30 game that is not shown on a weekly basis, and ESPN College Football Primetime on Saturday.
 A Sunday game, Sunday Showdown, was added for the first half of 2006 to make up for the loss of Sunday Night Football to NBC.

 ESPN also produces College Football on ABC and Saturday Night Football in separate broadcast packages.

 The American, ACC, Big 12, Conference USA, MAC, SEC and Sun Belt are all covered by ESPN.
 Through its online arm ESPN3 and the ESPN+ streaming service, ESPN carries a wide variety of other athletic conferences and games at lower divisions, spanning the full breadth of college football.